E-delweiss/bilberry_assessment/AIpaper_explained/README.md

     <em> Figure 1: Using Multi-Head self-attention encoder in Computer Vision</em>
 </p>

-The main differences lies in turning the image into a form compatible with the MHA block.
-The authors suggests splitting images into fixed-size patches, linearly embedding each of them and add (or concat, it depends of the method) position embeddings (this process is very similar to the one used in NLP problems).
-Like in NLP, position is important and positional encoding adds learnable parameters to keep in track the position of each patch (see [Figure 2](#fig2)).
+The main difference lies in turning the image into a form compatible with the MHA block.
+The authors suggest splitting images into fixed-size patches, linearly embedding each of them and add (or concat, it depends of the method) position embeddings (this process is very similar to the one used in NLP problems).
+Like in NLP, position is important and positional encoding adds learnable parameters to keep in track the spatial position of each patch (see [Figure 2](#fig2)).
 Note that in a non intuitive manner, positinal encoding is not compulsory, but conducts to higher performances.

 <p align="center">
     <img src="contents/ViT.png?raw=true" width="450" name="fig2"/>